-I’m over half-way through my first pregnancy!
-With that said, my apetite and energy levels have been so low that it’s been hard to cook or bake anything.
+I’m over halfway through my first pregnancy!
+With that said, my appetite and energy levels have been so low that it’s been hard to cook or bake anything.
 In fact, I don’t know how my husband survived to this point!

-I actually first made this recipe in February, before I was pregnant.
+I actually first made this Caramel Mounds Truffles Recipe in February, before I was pregnant.
 My mom loves chocolate and tries to eat gluten-free, so a truffle recipe was a no-brainer.
-(Pistachio is my favorite chocolate truffle flavor.)
-At first my goal was to make a samoa cookie-inspired truffle.
-When you combine cashew butter and maple syrup, you get an amazing caramel flavor!
+(Pistachio is my favourite chocolate truffle flavour.)
+At first, my goal was to make a Samoa cookie-inspired truffle.
+When you combine cashew butter and maple syrup, you get an amazing caramel flavour!
 (This recipe doesn’t have any refined sugar in it either, so there’s less of a need to feel guilty.)
-In the end, this recipe tastes more like the best Mounds bar you’ve ever eaten!
+In the end, this Caramel Mounds Truffles Recipe tastes more like the best Mounds bar you’ve ever eaten!